-I first learned this recipe at a cooking class in Charleston, WV.
+I first learned this recipe at a cooking class in Charleston, West Virginia.
 I made it for a couple of birthday parties, and the guests were so impressed that I filed it away for a special celebration.
 You can use whatever flavor combinations you like or the ones I’ve chosen here, which will make the peanut butter and chocolate fans in your life happy.
 Here is how to make a layered ice cream dessert that is simple and delicious, and incredibly impressive.

 You will need a springform pan and a cake pan that is the same size to make this recipe.
 Plastic wrap is also a requirement.